-The Use of Proceeds data needs to be read and understood together with the reporting criteria.
+The 'Use of Proceeds Allocation Table' needs to be read and understood together with the reporting criteria.
 Smurfit Kappa is solely responsible for selecting and applying these reporting criteria, taking into account applicable law and regulations related to reporting.

-The reporting criteria used for the preparation of the Use of Proceeds data are the Eligibility Criteria as disclosed on page 6 of the Report.
+The reporting criteria used for the preparation of the 'Use of Proceeds Allocation Table' are the Eligibility Criteria as disclosed on page 6 of this report.
 The Eligibility Criteria used for the preparation of the Use of Proceeds are the Eligibility Criteria as described in the Green Finance Framework of Smurfit Kappa.